-Section 3.5 of this document lists every data element stored in this QuikSCAT level data product.
+Section 3.5 of this document lists every data element stored in this SeaWinds level data product.
 Each entry describes the meaning and function of a particular data element.
 A list of data attributes follows each element description.

 Below are explanations for the data attributes used in section 3.5.
 In most cases, these explanations include all of the potential values for each attribute.
 In some situations, a particular attribute may not apply to a data element.
 In those cases, the attribute field does not appear, or the listing contains the character string 'n/a'.
 Hexadecimal representation sometimes indicates data content more clearly.
-Numbers represented in hexadecimal begin with the character string '0X'.
+Numbers represented in hexadecimal begin with the character string '0x'.

-HDF_model: The HDF model which stores the data element.
-QuikSCAT level data products use "scientific data sets", "Vdatas", and "global attributes".
-Most QuikSCAT data are stored in scientific data sets.
-Global attributes are descriptive entries which are used to store the QuikSCAT metadata.

-repetition: Repetition count of the data element, when applicable.
+- HDF_model:The HDF model which stores the data element.
+SeaWinds level data products use "scientific data sets", "Vdatas", and "global attributes".
+Most SeaWinds data are stored in scientific data sets.
+Global attributes are descriptive entries which are used to store the SeaWinds metadata.repetition:Repetition count of the data element, when applicable.
+Array - repetition: Repetition count of the data element, when applicable.
 Array subscript expressions specify the element's dimension.
 The number of subscripts indicates the number of dimensions.
-The value of each subscript represents the maximum number of members in the corresponding dimension.

-conceptual_type: The type identifier which reflects the data element in concept.

-This entry is critical, since QuikSCAT data are often not stored in the form which matches the concept.
-Acceptable type values include "string", "time", "boolean", "real", "integer" and storage_type: The data representation of the element within the storage medium.
+The value of each subscript represents the maximum number of members in the corresponding dimension. - conceptual_type: The type identifier which reflects the data element in concept.
+This entry is critical, since SeaWinds data are often not stored in the form which matches the concept.
+Acceptable type values include "string", "time", "boolean", "real", "integer" and "enum". - storage_type: The data representation of the element within the storage medium.
 The storage class specification must conform to a valid HDF type.
-The valid HDF class strings are "int8", "int16", "int32", "uint8", "uint16", "uint32", "float32", "float64", and number_of_bytes: HDF classes indicate the storage space required to store integers and floating point numbers.
-They do not, however, indicate the storage space required for character strings.
-This entry lists the number of bytes allocated to store data elements as character strings.
+The valid HDF class strings are "int8", "int16", "int32", "uint8", "uint16", "uint32", "float32", "float64", and